Arakan Rohingya Islamic Front

-The Arakan Rohingya Islamic Front (ARIF) was a Rohingya insurgent group active in northern Rakhine State, Myanmar (Burma).
-The group was made up of Rohingya fighters led by Nurul Islam, a Yangon-educated lawyer.
+The Arakan Rohingya Islamic Front (ARIF) was a Rohingya insurgent group active in Rakhine State, Myanmar (Burma).
+The group was made up of Rohingya fighters led by Nurul Islam.
 The group was created after uniting the remnants of the Rohingya Patriotic Front (RPF) and a defecting faction of the Rohingya Solidarity Organisation (RSO) that was under the command of Nurul Islam.

-On 28 October 1998, the ARIF merged with the RSO and formed the Arakan Rohingya National Organisation (ARNO), operating in-exile in Cox's Bazar.
+On 28 October 1998, the ARIF merged with RSO and formed the Arakan Rohingya National Organisation (ARNO), operating in-exile in Cox's Bazar.
 The Rohingya National Army (RNA) was established as its armed wing.

 It was responsible for a bomb attack on a military target in Maungdaw, Rakhine State, on 10 November 1991.
 It killed eight people.